kube-rs/controller-rs/README.md

 [2019-04-28T22:08:21Z INFO  controller::state] Modifyied Foo: baz (edit str)
 ```

-In all cases, the reflector maintains an internal state for the `Foo` custom resource, which you can verify with `curl`.
+In all cases, the app maintains a simple state map for the `Foo` custom resource, which you can verify with `curl`.

 ## Events
 There is no behaviour attached to the event handler at the moment, but the events themselves are exposed in [state.rs](https://github.com/clux/controller-rs/blob/master/src/state.rs)